Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: LDP HEAVY-TAILED MAB

 In this section, we will investigate upper and lower bounds for heavy-tailed MAB in the \emph{local} DP model.
 We start from the upper bounds.
-To design an $\epsilon$-LDP algorithm, most of the previous work on MAB with bounded rewards modifies the UCB algorithm and uses the Laplacian mechanism to guarantee the LDP property, such as \cite{chen2020locally,ren2020multi,zhou2020local}.
-Moreover, it has been shown that this type of method is near-optimal \cite{chen2020locally,ren2020multi}.
-Thus, for MAB with heavy-tailed rewards, a straightforward way is to modify the UCB-based method, {\em i.e.,} Algorithm \ref{Algo-UCB}.
-Specifically, each reward will be shrunken to a certain range and then add Laplacian noise, then the algorithm uses the confidence bound on these perturbed rewards to pull an arm.
-However, unlike the bounded rewards case, this approach may cause enormous error.
+To design an $\epsilon$-LDP algorithm, most of the previous works on MAB with bounded rewards modifies the UCB algorithm and uses the Laplacian mechanism to guarantee the LDP property, such as \citep{chen2020locally,zhou2020local}.
+For sub-Gaussian rewards, \citet{ren2020multi} first map the unbounded rewards with a Sigmoid function and then use the Laplacian mechanism and UCB algorithm.
+Moreover, it has been shown that this type of method is near-optimal \citep{chen2020locally,ren2020multi}.
+Thus, for MAB with heavy-tailed rewards, a straightforward way is to modify the UCB-based method.
+Specifically, each reward will be shrunken to a certain range and then added Laplacian noise, subsequently the algorithm uses the confidence bound on these perturbed rewards to pull an arm.
+However, such an approach may cause enormous error.
 The reason is that, similar to Algorithm \ref{Algo-UCB}, here the threshold of each reward depends on $n_a$.
-That is the Laplcaian noise we added for each reward will also proportional to $n_a$.
-Thus, unlike the Tree-based mechanism in the central model, this LDP version of the UCB algorithm will introduce a huge amount of error to estimate the mean.
+That is, the Laplacian noise we added for each reward will be proportional to $n_a$.
+As a result, unlike the Tree-based mechanism in the central model, this LDP version of the UCB algorithm will introduce a huge amount of error to estimate the mean.

-To provide a better utility, we propose an $\varepsilon$-LDP version of the SE algorithm, see Algorithm \ref{Algo-LDPSE} for details.
+To achieve a better utility, we propose an $\epsilon$-LDP version of the SE algorithm, see Algorithm \ref{Algo-LDPSE} for details.
 The basic idea is similar to Algorithm \ref{Algo-DPSE}, where the algorithm now maintains (private) confidence interval for each arm via the perturbed rewards instead of the noisy average.
-However, compared with the above LDP version of the UCB algorithm, we can see that here the Laplacian noise added to each reward is \emph{independent} on the number of rounds $n_a$, which could be much smaller than the noise in the LDP added to UCB method when $T$ is sufficiently large.
-The following theorems provide the privacy and utility guarantees of Algorithm~\ref{Algo-LDPSE}.
+However, compared with the above LDP version of the UCB algorithm, we can see that here the Laplacian noise added to each reward is \emph{independent} on the number of rounds $n_a$, which could be much smaller than the noise added in the LDP version of UCB method when $T$ is sufficiently large.
+The following two theorems provide the privacy and utility guarantees for Algorithm~\ref{Algo-LDPSE}, respectively.

-\begin{theorem} For any $\epsilon>0$, Algorithm \ref{Algo-LDPSE} is $\varepsilon$-local differentially private. \end{theorem}
+\begin{theorem} For any $\epsilon>0$, Algorithm \ref{Algo-LDPSE} is $\epsilon$-local differentially private. \end{theorem}